ahmed-encrypt/ahmed-encrypt/README.md

 # Hello, I'm Mohammed Sirag
 <a href="www.linkedin.com/in/mohammed-sirag-b16916301"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.I am working as a Network engineer at USIS(United States Information System) in Cranford,NJ.

 ## Objective
-[Provide Objective - Remove this afterwards]]

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|